 By addressing the impact of addiction on family dynamics and promoting healthy communication, family therapy can play an essential role in supporting individuals and their families throughout the recovery process.

-Co-occurring disorders refer to the simultaneous presence of both substance use disorder and mental health disorders in an individual, also known as comorbidity or dual diagnosis.
+Co-occurring disorders refer to the simultaneous presence of both substance abuse and mental health disorders in an individual, also known as comorbidity or dual diagnosis.
 Addressing co-occurring disorders during drug rehab is of great significance, as it can assist individuals in effectively managing their mental health symptoms and decreasing the probability of relapse.
 To ensure that individuals receive the most suitable treatment for their needs, it is crucial to incorporate mental health treatment into addiction recovery plans, providing access to counseling, medication management, and other forms of therapy.

 In this section, we will delve deeper into the importance of addressing co-occurring disorders during drug rehab.
 We will discuss the prevalence of co-occurring disorders among individuals with substance use disorders and the process of identifying and treating these conditions.
 By understanding the complexities of co-occurring disorders and their impact on addiction treatment, individuals can better navigate the road to recovery and achieve long-term success.